Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Clear blue sky under the Alta Ghost Town

-Alta Ghost Town is one of of the best ghost towns in Colorado
+Alta Ghost Town is one of the best ghost towns in Colorado

 📍 Google Maps